AryanM1380/React-Node-Technical-Assessment_test/README.md

 - Authentication Fixes
 Login: Return 401 Unauthorized if credentials are incorrect (currently returns 200 OK).
 Registration: Return 401 Unauthorized if the user already exists (currently returns 200 OK).
-- UI Enhancement
+- UI Enhancement Add a zoom-in effect on hover for each menu image.
-Add a zoom-in effect on hover for each menu image.rder UI Fix Ensure the “-” (minus) icon in the order section maintains a consistent position when the user interacts with it (e.g., when quantity changes).
+- Order UI Fix

-- O
+Ensure the “-” (minus) icon in the order section maintains a consistent position when the user interacts with it (e.g., when quantity changes).

 ## Table of Contents
 - [Food Ordering Web App Technical Assessment (MERN Stack)](#food-ordering-web-app-technical-assessment-mern-stack)
   - [Problems](#problems)